NiklasMerz/django-filer/docs/usage.rst

 .. figure:: _static/default_admin_file_widget.png
    :alt: FileField widget in admin

-* Clicking on the magnifying glass will display the file selction popup.
+* Clicking on the magnifying glass will display the file selection popup.

 * The red X will de-select the currently selected file (usefull if the field can be ``null``).